open-dis/opendis7-java/README.md

 9. `open-dis7-entities-rus.jar`
 10. `open-dis7-entities-all.jar`

-Jar number 10 includes all entities from all countrys.
+Jar number 10 includes all entities from all countries.

 `open-dis7-entities-javadoc.jar` is javadoc describing all entities from all countries.